the-spyke/undercut/docs/packages.md

 ### `@undercut/cli`

-Provides a command line interface for processing data with JavaScript and `undercut` in a shell.
+Provides a command line interface for processing data with JavaScript and `Undercut` in a shell.
 Accepts string items from `stdin` and puts results as strings into `stdout`.
 This package works on Node.js 10.13 and upwards.

 [Full documentation.](cli/overview)